-Because the plan allows you to reduce your taxable income, the IRS has some rules about changes during a plan year.
+Because the plan allows you to reduce your taxable income, the IRS has some rules about making changes to your HFSA account outside of open enrollment.

-During a plan year, you can only change your participation in the plan if you experience a change in family status.
-Changes in family status, as defined by the IRS, include:
+During a plan year, you can increase your contribution amount only if you experience a change in family status.
+Changes in family status, as defined by the IRS, include the following:

-- Marriage or divorce, - Gaining or losing a dependent, - Termination or commencement of your spouse's employment, or - A change in job status from full-time to part-time and vice versa for you or your spouse. - A child turning age 18 is not a change in family status.
+- Marriage or divorce - ► Gaining or losing a dependent - ► Termination or commencement of your spouse's employment - ➤ A change in job status from full-time to part-time or vice versa for you or your spouse

+A child turning age 18 is not a change in family status.

-If you have a change in family status and would like to increase your contribution, contact your HR liaison within 30 days of the change.
+If you have a change in family status, contact your HR liaison within 30 days of the change.
 The change must be consistent with the change in your family status.
 You may not reduce or stop contributing during the plan year.